cdiener/dcf/README.md

 ## Design

-In order to work `modes` requires the following things
+In order to work `dcf` requires the following things

 1. A text (one sequence per line) or fasta file with the domains to be joined
 2. One or more pairs of text or fasta files containing positive and negative